 Boundaries

-I'm the first one to say that doing things for other people without expecting anything in return is not only noble, but healthy.
-Using our kindness and empathy in such a way not only blesses others, but it truly brings joy in return so everyone benefits.
-However, it's one thing when we are kind and courteous to complete strangers without expecting anything, but something completely different when we give, and give, and give to those we are in relationships with, and never, or rarely, get anything in return.
+I'm the first one to agree that doing things for other people without expecting anything in return is not only noble, but healthy.
+Using our kindness and empathy in such a way not only blesses others, but it truly brings joy in return.
+However, it's one thing when we are kind and courteous to complete strangers without expecting anything, but something completely different when we give and give, but rarely if ever, get anything in return.

-So, with that in mind, now might be a good time to re-evaluate our relationships.
-Think about which relationships are reciprocated, and which ones might need some work.
-For those relationships that need help it's helpful to have a conversation with that person explaining how you feel and what needs to change in order for the relationship to continue.
-It may be that this person hadn't even realized there's a problem and is more than happy to make some changes.
-However, some people might not care that they're stepping all over you to get their own needs met and may be unwilling to change.
-In these cases it's best to let go and move on.
-By doing this you'll open the door to letting the right people in... people who know how to respect you and your boundaries because they have, and respect, them too.
+So, with that in mind, it's always a good time to re-evaluate relationships and think about which ones are supportive, appreciative, and reciprocated, and which ones might need some work.
+For those relationships that need adjusting, having a conversation explaining how we feel and what needs to change is helpful.
+It may be that this person hadn't even realized there's a problem and is more than happy to make some changes, however, some people might not care that they're stepping all over us to get their own needs met.
+In this case it's best to let go and move on, or if you're unable to do that, it's good (and healthy) to set boundaries.
+We can do this by limiting the time we spend with them, only interacting with them when necessary, not engaging, and not putting up with their bad behavior.
+By doing this we'll open the door to letting the right people in... people who know that caring about someone else means respecting their peace and wanting them to be happy.

-I'm finding that the more I cut ties with those who don't reciprocate, and look for those that do, the more I find who I'm looking for where love, respect, and support goes both ways.
+I'm finding that the more I cut ties with those who don't care, don't appreciate, and don't reciprocate, the more I find who I'm looking for where love, respect, and support goes both ways.
 In the end, life's too short to spend it with anyone else...

 Comments